An invaluable, interactive study guide for learning essential Japanese characters.

 Romanizations (romanji) to help identify and pronounce every word.

-About the Author: Dr. Eriko Sato is Assistant Professor in the Department of Asian and Asian American Studies at the State University of New York at Stony Brook.
+About the Author: Dr. Eriko Sato is Associate Professor in the Department of Asian and Asian American Studies at the State University of New York at Stony Brook.
 She teaches Japanese language, linguistics and pedagogy as well as translation studies and acquisition of Asian languages.
 She serves as the adviser for teacher education program for Japanese.
 Dr. Sato developed numerous courses including the first online Japanese course at her University.
 She has also authored or co-authored a number of books for teaching and learning Japanese including Contemporary Japanese, Japanese Demystified, Japanese for Dummies, Complete Japanese Grammar, Basic Japanese, Basic Japanese: Introduction of the Structure of Japanese, Essential Japanese Grammar, My First Japanese Kanji Book, and Learning Japanese Kanji.